atet/raspberrypi/README.md

    * Your interaction with the Raspberry Pi will be completely through text commands from a different computer
    * **You do not need to learn CLI right now**, just follow the exact commands here and you will get though this tutorial
 * Download the latest Raspbian **Lite** image from: [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)
+   * Extract the ZIP folder once the image is downloaded

 [![.img/step02a.png](.img/step02a.png)](#nolink)